Warwickshire 201-300

 34 |

-(Sir John, of Stratford-upon-Avon) Grant of a government annuity by Sir John
+Stratford-upon-Avon) Grant of a government annuity by Sir John Clopton to his son, Hugh Clopton,

-Clopton to his son, Hugh Clopton, D.s.
-“John Clopton”, manuscript on vellum,
+D.s.
+“John Clopton”, manuscript on vellum, folds,

-folds, wax seal, c.
-425 x 645mm., 1717; and 3 others, deeds including 1
+wax seal, c.
+425 x 645mm., 1717; and 3 others, deeds including 1 eighteenth

-Dutch seventeenth century document, manuscripts on vellum, v.s., v.d.
-(4).
+seventeenth century document, manuscripts on vellum, v.s.,

-The Clopton's were an old Stratford family; in the fifteenth century Sir Hugh
+were an old Stratford family; in the fifteenth century Sir Hugh Clopton (d.
+1496), Lord Mayor of London built the stone

-and New Place, subsequently bought by William Shakespeare. |
+bridge over the Avon and New Place, subsequently bought by William

 Clopton |